-Dotdigital for Magento 2/Magento or Shopify connector user?
+Dotdigital for Adobe Commerce (Magento) or Shopify connector user?

-If so, abandoned cart functionality is configured and implemented differently - and the information below will not apply.
-Please instead read the Dotdigital for Magento 2/Magento or Shopify connector articles.
+If so, abandoned cart functionality is configured and implemented differently - and the information below does not apply.
+Instead, read the Dotdigital for Adobe Commerce or Shopify connector articles.

-In the abandoned cart questionnaire, there is one question regarding the link URL:
+In our abandoned cart questionnaire, there is one question regarding the link URL:

 Is it possible to access an abandoned cart from a single URL?